AaronRandall/Megabite/README.md

 # Megabite

-Screentendo is a desktop application that allows you to to turn a selection of your screen into a playable level of Super Mario Bros.
+Megabite is a mobile app that automatically turns a photo of your food into a face.
 Read more about it [here](http://aaronrandall.com/blog/megabite/).

 ![](https://github.com/AaronRandall/Megabite/blob/master/Megabite/Assets.xcassets/Megabite.gif)